 plane as the business end of your fitting.
 In other words, make it

 flat.
-That is the best way to get a good tight connection that won't
+That is the best way to get a good tight connection that will

 First I slid a 2" piece of heat shrink onto the

 4-gauge wire.
-The new terminal end slid on easily too.
+The new terminal end fit on easily too.

 Then I began the process of tightening the